 Proudly supporting our Armed Forces since 1943

 DMWS has a rich and distinguished history.
-The St John and Red Cross Defence Medical Welfare Service, to give us our full title, has been supporting the Armed Forces community during times of crisis since 1943.
-Even before the formation of DMWS, Welfare Officers from these two humanitarian charities were serving our military personnel in Field Hospitals as far back as World War I.
+The St John and Red Cross Defence Medical Welfare Service, to give us our full title, has been supporting the Armed Forces during times of crisis since World War 1 with welfare officers serving our military personnel in Field Hospitals.

-We support serving personnel, reservists and veterans of all 3 services, their dependent relatives and other entitled civilians when they need help during times of ill health.
+We support serving personnel and reservists of all 3 services, their dependent relatives and other entitled civilians when they need help during times of ill health.
 Our independent and confidential service provides a vital additional layer of welfare support to those who put themselves in harm’s way to protect the nation.

-When service personnel or their families have been injured or diagnosed with illness, DMWS delivers an independent and confidential 24/7 welfare support service in hospitals across the UK, Germany and Cyprus.
+When service personnel or their families have been injured or diagnosed with illness, DMWS delivers an independent and confidential 24/7 welfare support service in hospitals across the UK and Cyprus.

-In the past our Welfare Officers have deployed alongside the troops to provide essential additional support to those servicemen and women who have been injured or fallen ill on deployment, whilst at the same time we provide emotional and practical support to the family members of the patients.
+Our welfare officers deploy alongside troops to provide essential additional support to those servicemen and women who have been injured or fallen ill on deployment.
+We also provide emotional and practical support to the family members of the patients.